designdegenerate/linktomyself-frontend/README.md

 - React hot toast

 ## LICENSE
-Licensed under the terms of the GPL 2.
+Licensed under the terms of the MIT License.